The nature and origins of the low surface brightness outskirts of massive, central galaxies in Subaru HSC: Conclusions

 We find that the material in these outskirts makes up a minor percentage of the total stellar mass of these systems ($\sim$ 8 per cent beyond 2 R$_{\mathrm{e}}$), corresponding to $\sim$ 10$^{10}$ M$_\odot$.
 This material has similar {\it g} - {\it r} colours to SDSS satellites of M$_{\mathrm{Stellar}}$ < 10$^{10.5}$ M$_\odot$, leading to a plausible scenario that this material is accreted from the surrounding satellite population.

-These results show that there is an abundance of minor merger activity around central galaxies and that minor mergers can plausibly be the driver behind the size growth of massive, central galaxies.
+These results show that there is an abundance of minor merger activity around central galaxies and that minor mergers can plausibly be one of the main drivers behind the size growth of massive, central galaxies.